GoogleChrome/web.dev/src/site/content/en/blog/vitals-field-measurement-best-practices/index.md

 For steps 1 and 3, you can refer to your analytics tool's documentation for instructions.
-For step 2 you can use the [web-vitals](https://github.com/GoogleChrome/web-vitals) JavaScript library to compute the value of each of the Core Web Vitals metrics.
+For step 2 you can use the [web-vitals](https://github.com/GoogleChrome/web-vitals) JavaScript library to compute the value of each of the Web Vitals metrics.

 The following code sample shows how easy it can be to track these metrics in code and send them to an analytics service.